-Today is February 25 and the Navigate the Chaos question to consider is “are you going to leave, change, or accept a life situation?”
+Today is February 25 and the Navigate the Chaos question to consider is “how often do you leave, change, or accept a life situation?”
 To consider today’s question this post involves two quotes for consideration.

 The first quote stems from Canadian author Margaret Atwood who wrote in The Penelopiad “Water does not resist.
 Water flows.
 When you plunge your hand into it, all you feel is a caress.
 Water is not a solid wall; it will not stop you.
 But water always goes where it wants to go, and nothing in the end can stand against it.
 Water is patient.
 Dripping water wears away a stone.
 Remember that my child.
 Remember you are half water.
 If you can't go through an obstacle, go around it.
 Water does.”

 The second quote stems from Swiss psychiatrist Carl Jung who observed “Even a happy life cannot be without a measure of darkness, and the word happy would lose its meaning if it were not balanced by sadness.
 It is far better take things as they come along with patience and equanimity.”

 As you decide how to leverage your mind, body, and spirit today to navigate the chaos, consider asking yourself if you are going to be water and (leave or change) a situation or will you be patient and (accept) your current life situation.
 Knowing when to leave, change, or accept a life situation is one of the critical issues to address as you put in the daily grind of translating one dream after another into reality.

 Do yourself a service, however, and remember that you can, at any time, choose one over the other two as you are not a tree and can leave or change when you feel it is necessary to do so.
 For those who navigate the chaos and leverage their mind, body, and spirit they understand the fluidity of life and the potentialities before them.